yuedajiong/super-ai/README.md

   input: single-image

-  output: explicit-stereo-representation (only: stereo, todo: dynamic and interactive.)
+  output: explicit-stereo-representation (only: stereo; todo: dynamic and interactive.)

 # to be continued, in diary ...